parag8487/Code_review_platform/code-review/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-4. Submit a pull request
+5. Open a pull request

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.